<1,000kWh/mo

 PhaseDone at 346 CoronaResult

 1 · Reduce Tight envelope · two insulation layers · radiant barrier · new Energy Star windows · all-new plumbing and wiring Heating and cooling load cut to a fraction of an inefficient comparable.
-Measured average 712 kWh/mo total.
+Owner-occupied year measured under 1,000 kWh/mo on average (annual sum 8,542 kWh).

 2 · Electrify All gas removed · multi-zone heat-pump HVAC · heat-pump water heater · induction-ready electric kitchen Every joule the house consumes can come from the grid — and from the grid's cleaner future.